John Bellows: The printer

 In 1845 John Bellows became an apprentice with Llewellyn Newton, a Camborne printer.
 Newton also kept a library: John Bellows was frequently sent on long errands, and perfected the art of reading while walking, books which his employer was happy to loan him.
 Bellows became a voracious reader.
 On completion of the apprenticeship he took a job with Harrison's, a London printing business described as the "Queen's Printers", but he became ill in London and after six months had to return to Cornwall to recuperate.
 In 1851 he took a job in Gloucester with a small printing business, located in the lower part of Gloucester.
 He was stranded for several days in the printing works by the serious flooding that affected Gloucester in 1852, later recalling inventive ways of passing bread on the end of an improvised delivery system involving a long handled broom through the upstairs window of the printing works in which he was stranded, and across to the upstairs window of a neighbouring property where the occupiers had run out of food.
 It was also during the 1850s in Gloucester that he began to take a more thoughtful approach view to his inherited Quaker beliefs.
 This led him to give up smoking, recognising that "if he would save his soul he must no longer be the slave of any habit".

 The entrepreneur-scholar

 In 1858 his employer disposed of his printing business, and after some prevarication John Bellows established his own printing firm on higher ground, along "Commercial Road", in Gloucester, investing heavily in modern machinery and equipment.
 Meanwhile, also in 1858, his father retired from the school he had founded and relocated to Gloucester where father and mother lived with their eldest son in rooms above the son's newly established printing business.
-Success encouraged expansion, and further relocations within the city followed when the business moved to "Westgate Street" in 1863, and then, again, in 1873 to the premises it would occupy till 1967.
+Success encouraged expansion, and further relocations within the city followed when the business moved to "Westgate Street" in 1863, and then, again, in 1873 to Eastgate House on "Eastgate Street", where it continued to operate until 1967.